shreedhar-ansur/registrationAppFrontend/README.md

 Checkout the project from git repository

-Run npm install -g @angular/cli
+Run `npm install -g @angular/cli` to install angular cli.

-Run npm install
+Run `npm install` to install angular project dependencies.

-Run `ng serve` for a dev server.
+Run: `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding